tstaros23/do-goodr-be/README.md

 Run `rails db:{drop,create,migrate}` to set up the database.

-Run `bundle exec figaro install` then add your API key to the config/application.yml file as: MAPQUEST_API_KEY for MapQuest.
-To use mailer functionality, REDIS and email variables will need to be defined as well, with the following keys: REDIS_PROVIDER, MAILER_EMAIL, MAILER_PASSWORD. `config/environments/production.rb` & `development.rb` may also need to be configured with your email server's needs.
+Run `bundle exec figaro install` then add your API key to the `config/application.yml` file as: `MAPQUEST_API_KEY` for MapQuest.
+To use mailer functionality, Redis and email variables will need to be defined as well, with the following keys: `REDIS_PROVIDER`, `MAILER_EMAIL`, and `MAILER_PASSWORD`. `config/environments/production.rb` & `development.rb` may also need to be configured with your email server's needs.

 To consume Do Goodr endpoints locally, run `bundle exec sidekiq`, `redis-server`, and `rails s` (all as different procceses) and navigate to `localhost:3000`.